Elizabeth I (1558 - 1603) Read about

 1591 over 1590

 Elizabeth 1st Hammered Silver Tudor Sixpence.
-Sixth coinage, bust 6C,
+Sixth coinage, bust 6C, initial mark Hand,

-Overdates, with altered initial marks, are found because too many dies
+initial marks, are found because too many dies were sunk in a year where less

-often down to availability of bullion.
+coinage was struck that was originally expected, often down to availability of

-These old dies were effectively recycled up to three years later.
-It is interesting to note that although
+recycled up to three years later.
+It is

-changing the initial mark was obligatory, in line with the various pyx inspections, the date was not required to be
+line with the various pyx inspections, the date was not required to be

 changed.
 1590 changed to 1591 is a